The PhD program requires a B.A with a major in Philosophy or its equivalent.

 The department does not require GRE scores as part of the application, but you may have them sent to us, and if we have them, we do consider them.

 Application deadlines: Admission is usually for the academic year beginning fall semester, though in very special circumstances students may be considered for admission in spring or summer.
-In order for an applicant to be considered for all types of available financial aid, all application materials should be received by the Department no later than December 15.
+To be considered, all application materials should be received by the Department no later than December 5 of the previous year.

 See the Financial Aid page for information on sources of funding for graduate students in Philosophy.